 Eritrea Travel Warning

 The Eritrean government continues to restrict the travel of all foreign nationals.
-These restrictions require all visitors and residents, including U.S. diplomats (who must apply 10 days in advance) for permission to travel outside Asmara's city limits.
+These restrictions require all visitors and residents, including U.S. diplomats (who must apply 10 days in advance) for permission to travel 25 kilometers outside Asmara's city limits.
 Permission is usually granted to areas such as Massawa and Keren, which are known tourist destinations; however, requests to areas near the borders and regions not frequently traveled by diplomats are typically turned down.
 As a result, the U.S. Embassy cannot guarantee its ability to provide consular assistance outside of Asmara.

 Travelers should also be aware that travel permits are only valid for the approved final destination and do not allow for additional stops along the way to, or in the proximity of, the approved destination.
 Travel to religious institutions, for example monasteries, requires separate travel permission even when such facilities are located in or near approved destination cities.
 Foreign travelers not adhering strictly to the terms of travel permits have reported being detained by law enforcement authorities, and their drivers have been jailed.